 Please note that we have (as of early 2023) merged our blockchain-related practice with Industria Business Legal.
 Please see their web site at the foregoing link for much more information and for other practice areas.
 The following text is now preserved for general reference purposes only.

-The world sat up and took special notice of the blockchain and "crypto" space when Initial Coin Offerings, or "ICOs," became some of the biggest news to hit technology and finance in early 2017.
-Tens of billions of dollars were raised for new crypto ventures -- eclipsing even VC investment in the blockchain sector for time.
-The first wave of ICOs has spawned security token offerings (or "STOs"), initial exchange offerings ("IEOs"), and (as of 2020), "DeFi" (for "decentralized finance") -- an entire ecosystem of blockchain financial markets intermediation (undoubtedly, all a work in progress).
+The world sat up and took notice of the blockchain and "crypto" space when Initial Coin Offerings, or "ICOs," became some of the biggest news to hit technology and finance in early 2017.
+Tens of billions of dollars were raised for new crypto ventures -- eclipsing even VC investment in the blockchain sector for a time.
+The first wave of ICOs has spawned security token offerings (or "STOs"), initial exchange offerings ("IEOs"), "DeFi" (for "decentralized finance"), and ultimately "web3" -- an entire ecosystem of blockchain financial markets intermediation (undoubtedly, all a work in progress).